Current EPIC Lab Members

 adventuring outside.

-EPIC Postdoctoral Scholar (2022-present)
+Former EPIC Postdoctoral Scholar (2022-2024)

 Lydia is an igneous petrologist who studies magma formation and storage.
 She enjoys using a combination of techniques - fieldwork, analytical lab work, and thermodynamic modeling - to understand crustal magmatic processes.
 Her current research with EPIC focuses on subduction-related domes in Colombia, where she interrogates the tectonic and magmatic processes that led to their eruption.
 Lydia completed her PhD at Vanderbilt University in 2022, where she focused on much